 If you are interested in scalp cooling clinical research studies click here.

 There are two basic approaches to scalp cooling: Manual Cooling Systems and Automated Cooling Systems.
-Some of the suppliers of manual cold caps in the US include: Arctic Cold Caps, Chemo Cold Caps, Penguin Cold Caps and WishCaps.
 Manual caps must be swapped out periodically throughout treatment and require a source of refrigeration to keep replacement caps cold during the infusion process – usually dry ice in a cooler, though some infusion centers make dedicated freezers available to patients.
 The Rapunzel Project has been instrumental in installing freezers for manual caps in many infusion centers across the country.
-Automated Systems, like Dignitana’s Dignicap System and the Paxman System, include self-contained refrigeration units that continuously cool the cap during treatment, eliminating the need for multiple cap changes and for access to freezers or dry ice.
-The Rapunzel Project website includes detailed information on both manual and automated approaches.
+Automated Systems include self-contained refrigeration units that continuously cool the cap during treatment, eliminating the need for multiple cap changes and for access to freezers or dry ice.